 While working from the office only meant dealing with official tasks.
 On the other hand, remote work puts an additional burden on employees’ shoulders.
 They have to manage both household chores and office tasks simultaneously.
 On top of that, if companies have fixed working hours, the pressure increases.

-That’s why it is better to offer flexible working hours to employees.
+That’s why it is better to offer flex time to employees.
 It gives them the freedom to work on their own time and manage household chores without stressing out.
 So whether an employee wants to burn the midnight oil or become an early bird, as long as they work honestly, it’s all good for them and the company.

 4. Organize Virtual Events & Team Building Activities